trigger-segfault/trigger-segfault.github.io/libraries.md

     title: "TriggersTools.SteinsGate.Divergence"
     url: https://github.com/trigger-death/TriggersTools.SteinsGate
     image: /libraries/previews/steinsgate-divergence-128.png
-    description: "Allows you to programatically draw Divergence Meter nixie tubes from the visual novel & anime: Steins;Gate.
+    description: "Allows you to programmatically draw Divergence Meter nixie tubes from the visual novel & anime: Steins;Gate.
 Divergence uses graphics taken from the Steins;Gate visual novel for drawing the tubes, digits, and decimal point.
 The rest of the available characters are drawn with the Oslo II font, by Antonio Rodrigues Jr. This font was chosen as it had a similar style as well as perfect aspect ratio for each character."
   -
     title: "TriggersTools.Asciify (WIP)"
     url: https://github.com/trigger-death/TriggersTools.Asciify